kaliaparijat/cloudkitchens/README.md

 ##Assumptions
-The app assumes you have a local web server setup.
+The app assumes a local web server is setup your machine.
 If not, please add the following line to your /etc/hosts file `127.0.0.1 localhost`

-If you do not have npm, please install npm : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+The app requires npm, f you do not have npm, please install npm : https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 The app assumes port 3000 (for the client) and port 8080 (for the node server) area available for it.

-Please ensure that no other processes are running on your localmachine on these ports.
+Please ensure that no other processes are running on your machine on these ports.

+##Design assumptions
+Historical orders orders that have reached a 'DELIVERED' or 'CANCELLED' state.
+Orders in other states are assumed to be in process and hence, not a order in the past.

+#Test assumptions
+The tests for main app have been created, as it renders the search bar and the tables and tests the app behavior as a user would use the app.
+For the sub-components, snapshot tests are sufficient.
+Some tests are prone to false positives if the mockData is modified.
+These could be made a bit more robust.

 ## Setting up the app.